Locking approved shifts to prevent changes from being made

 - Click Submit.

-The user will now see the lock shifts option in Approve Shifts.
+All users with this permission group will now see the lock shifts option in Approve Shifts.

 To use the Lock shifts function: